Small things, mostly |||

 Update: August 2024, places come and go, so the map is not up to date.
 But the neighbourhood still has large range of food and drinks.

-Up next Holland Village (Singapore) Other people’s lives in alleys (Vietnam)
+Up next When I miss Burma (Singapore) Other people’s lives in alleys (Vietnam)